softchoice-corp/sc-bootcamp-devops-gc/docs/lab_1.md

 The workflow we just created is triggered by changes made to the files in the `lab_1/` directory.
 Let's make a change here to kick off the workflow.
 The `readme.txt` can be modified by simply adding a new line or some text.
 The act of committing this change to any branch will instruct Cloud Build to trigger a build.

-1. Navigate to **Code**, and browse to the `lab_1/readme.txt` file.
+1. Navigate to **Code** in GitHub, and browse to the `lab_1/readme.txt` file.
 Click the pencil icon to edit the file, and add a new line.
 Provide a commit message and commit your change.

 2. Navigate to **Cloud Build -> History** and you should see the build executing with the lab1-trigger name.